marcizhu/Cache/README.md

 Depending on your application, you might choose different algorithms for your caches.
 For example, if your data is more likely to be accessed the older it is, you might want to use the MRU replacement algorithm.
 In contrast, if your data is more likely to be used the newer it is, LRU is a good candidate here.
 When in doubt, LRU or LFU are good candidates to start with.
-Remember, changing the algorithm is so simple as changing the include file and the template parameter!
+Remember, changing the algorithm is as simple as changing the include file and the template parameter!

 And, of course, if any of the previous algorithms suite your needs, you can also make your own and pass it to the cache.
 Check out [examples/custom_replacement_policy.cpp] for an in-depth example on writing your own algorithms and creating caches